Home

 Compiling source files to object files works as you’d expect in a native build system that uses clang and LLVM.
 When linking object files to the final executable, Emscripten does additional optimizations as well depending on the optimization level:

-For wasm, the Binaryen optimizer is run.
-Binaryen does both general-purpose optimizations to the wasm that LLVM does not, and also does some whole-program optimization.
+The Binaryen optimizer is run.
+Binaryen does both general-purpose optimizations to the Wasm that LLVM does not, and also does some whole-program optimization.
 (Note that Binaryen’s whole-program optimizations may do things like inlining, which can be surprising in some cases as LLVM IR attributes like noinline

 have been lost at this point.)